 Hands down my favorite thing we did in Steamboat was this dog-sledding tour.
 But, quite honestly the snow itself had us giddy.
 Being from Southern California we don’t see much snow.
 So, having snow that was fluffy and deep enough for my boys to literally dive into it head first was an incredible experience for us.
 Visiting during the Cowboy Downhill last Jan. made things even better as we were able to experience the hot air balloon glow on the mountain, as well as the crazy cowboys skiing like maniacs down the slopes in chaps.
 I highly recommend it!

-Visiting DC and New York with our kid’s last spring was a super fun experience.
-The kids loved explaining things they had learned in school about our country’s rich history when we were in DC.
+Visiting DC and New York with our kid’s in the spring was a super fun experience and truly one of the best places to travel with kids.
+The kids loved explaining things they had learned in school about American history when we were in DC.
 We contacted our State Representative and scheduled a tour of the capital, which I highly recommend.
 And, springtime turned out to be a lovely time of year to visit, the cherry blossoms had just opened, the weather was nice and there were fewer crowds than you find in the summer months.
 You can check out all of our favorite things to do in DC in my Ultimate Guide to DC here.